pockerman/qubit-notes/software_engineering/2025-04-20-managing-distributed-workflows.md

 **Choreography**

 Choreography does not have any central coordination component.
 Instead  the participating services can interact with each other in predefined ways and under predefined circumstances.
-This is shown schematically in the image below

 This approach avoids the problem of SPF (signle point of failure) that the orchestrator pattern assumes.
 However, as the number of error cases increases, the complexity of the pattern also increases.